BLMA Communications

 Dear Berkshire Lakes Residents,

-For any resident residing around Lambton Lake or in its proximity, be aware of the heavy machinery, stone/rocks on the streets (especially on the cul de sacs).
+For any resident residing around Henley Lake or in its proximity, be aware of the heavy machinery, stone/rocks on the streets (especially on the cul de sacs).
 Additional traffic is expected so please drive carefully and call the office should you need any additional information.

 Thanks for your consideration!